 Quantum Mind Control

-• A fascinating insight into the bewildering world of wave-particle conundrums in the quantum realm.
+• An insight into the bewildering world of wave-particle conundrums in the quantum realm.

 • An explanation of why and how a wave turns into a particle when observed.